kapresoft/wow-addon-actionbar-plus/README.md

 ## Description

->ActionbarPlus provides an Up to 8 additional configurable actionbars that can be freely positioned around the game.
-They are convenient and allow players to have additional floating actionbars to enhance your gaming experience.
+>ActionbarPlus offers the option to create and customize up to eight supplementary actionbars that can be situated at any location within the game.
+These floating actionbars can augment the player's gaming experience by offering additional functionality and convenience.

-### Features
+### Some features of ActionbarPlus include:

 - action buttons triggers on KeyDown (not KeyUp)
-- configurable button size
-- configurable button counts (rows, cols) [Up to 100 buttons; 10x10]
+- Customizable button size and number of buttons (rows and columns) with a maximum of 800 buttons arranged in a grid of 20 x 40
-- support for keybinding action buttons in World of Warcraft Keybinding options
+- The ability to bind keys to action buttons using the World of Warcraft Keybinding options is supported.
-- [WowAce](https://www.wowace.com/projects/ace3) profile support (import, export, copy)
+- [WowAce](https://www.wowace.com/projects/ace3) profile support includes the ability to switch between profiles, copy a profile, and reset a profile.

 ## Docs
 - [Wiki](../../wiki)